Lfquezada/Klas-Classifier/README.md

 # K L A S
 ### Classifier
-Machine learning module for classification and data prediction.
+Machine learning module for classification and data prediction based on ensamble learning.

 ## Requirements
 * scipy